King Æthelred the Unready orders the St. Brice's Day massacre, leading to the killing of many Danish settlers in England.

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-Archbishop of Canterbury Thomas Becket is assassinated in Canterbury Cathedral, leading to a conflict between church and state in England.
-It is believed the Henry II expressed frustrations with Becket was interpreted by some of the Kings supporters as a mandate to eliminate him, prompting four knights to travel to Canterbury where they murdered Becket in the cathedral on December 29, 1170.
+It is believed the Henry II's expressed frustrations with Becket were interpreted by some of the Kings supporters as a mandate to eliminate him, prompting four knights to travel to Canterbury where they murdered Becket in the cathedral on December 29, 1170.

 The Wounded Knee Massacre, also known as the Battle of Wounded Knee takes place.
 Nearly three hundred Lakota people are massacred by soldiers of the United States Army.
 More